theindigamer/theindigamer.github.io/_posts/2016-04-03-the-not-so-short-introduction-to-grad-school-applications.md

 * Work atmosphere (dept./PI) - If you can contact a current grad student, ask about intangibles such as sense of community, friendliness etc.

 At the end of the scouting process, you should have a priority [tree][wiki-tree] (ideally a list) at hand.

+There is a nice meta post on Acad.SE titled "[I've been admitted to multiple PhD programs, how should I choose between them?][acadse-choose]".
+However, it also summarizes the information that you should keep in mind while selecting universities you should apply to.

 ## Standardized tests (and standard subheadings)